Information About Us

 We will only hold your data for as long as we need to in order to use it as described above or for as long as we have your permission to keep it.
 As we may support candidates with placements over many years, and potentially throughout their careers, the purpose for which we retain candidate data can be ongoing.

 Typically, we intend to hold your data for no longer that 24 months before seeking consent to continue to hold your data.
 You may wish to remain on our database to be considered for future job opportunities.
 The Privacy Tool on our database allows us to monitor and control your consent preferences.
 If you do not give consent, we will remove your data.
-As an example, if we identify you as a potential candidate for a client and you do not respond within 30 days, we will delete any data we hold.

 We conduct regular data-cleansing and updating exercises with our candidates to ensure that the data that we hold is accurate and that we are not holding data for too long.
 We will continue to review our Retention Policy.